NativeScript/docs-v8/introduction.md

 ```

-**\_app-common.scss** file in the app template's root folder should contain any styling rules to be applied both on iOS and Android:
+The **\_app-common.scss** file in the app template's root folder should contain any styling rules to be applied both on iOS and Android:

 ```CSS
 /*